stevehipwell/fluentd-aggregator/README.md

 ## Aggregation Changes

-To optimise _Fluentd_ for log aggregation the default `fluent.conf` file has been overwritten to allow logs to be forwarded and printed to `stdout`, an additional directory `/fluentd/state` has been created, and plugins have also been added to support the aggregation role.
+To optimize _Fluentd_ for log aggregation the default `fluent.conf` file has been overwritten to allow logs to be forwarded and printed to `stdout`, an additional directory `/fluentd/state` has been created, and plugins have also been added to support the aggregation role.

 ### Versioning